kyle512/GVSU-CIS350-Bobcats/meetings/GVSU-CIS350-Bobcats-2023-09-15.md

 Discussion points:

 * Term Project Idea:

     2D guitar hero game

-* Required Technologies
+* Required Technologies:

     Python, PyGame, a way to import music, a way to import game graphics

-* Required Resources
+* Required Resources:

     PyGame lessons videos and articles along with the PyGame documents

-* First task/Mileston
+* First task/Mileston:

     Build the graphical interface with notes on the screen

 Goals for next week (include responsibilities)